Dalek variants: Standard Necros Dalek

 The Necros Dalek design features detail changes which distinguish it from the standard Mark 3 variant.
 The skirt angle is steeper at both the front and rear and the hemispheres have a smaller diameter.
 The shoulder section has only twenty slats, and is broader at the top which, when combined with the skirt, gives it a stockier look.
 The arm is shorter and the oval between the appendage boxes more elongated.
 The neck bin strip beneath the lower neck ring is quite distinct in this variant.
 Necros Daleks are painted light cream with gold hemispheres, shoulder mesh, neck bin mesh, arm and gun.

 Glass Dalek

 Making a single appearance in Revelation of the Daleks, a Glass Dalek is introduced as a transparent, embryonic version of a Necros Dalek in which a grotesquely mutating human head can be seen.
-It has four neck rings rather than three.
-It was manufactured primarily from clear Perspex.
+It has four neck rings rather than three, and was manufactured primarily from clear Perspex.